 Daytime temperatures at this time of year are mild to warm, but the temperatures begin to fall after sunset.
 September to November sees the heat and atmospheric pressure build up once more as the dry season slides into the rainy season.
 October is the most challenging month for visitors - daytime temperatures often push past 40°C, and a sudden cloudburst only occasionally breaks the dryness.

-The Okavango is best visited from June to the end of September, but having said this, each season in this ecosystem has its own wonders to offer visitors.
+It is best to visit the Okavango Delta between June and September.
+Having said this, each season in this ecosystem has its wonders to offer visitors.

-Malaria is prevalent in the area and it would be wise to consider anti-malarial prophylactics.
-If you take any chronic medication or require allergy medication from time to time, it is recommended that you pack an ample supply of both, for there are no chemists or shops where these can be bought or supplemented.
+Malaria is prevalent in the area, and it would be wise to consider anti-malarial prophylactics.
+If you take any chronic medication or require allergy medication from time to time, we recommend that you pack an ample supply of both, for there are no chemists or shops where these can be bought or supplemented.

 Adhere to the rules and recommendations of your ranger as far as wildlife interactions are concerned to ensure a safe and hassle-free safari in Botswana's Okavango Delta.

 The Okavango Delta has not always been the reserve it is today.
-Towards the end of the 19th century, the animal population in the southern delta had been practically wiped out by the rinderpest epidemic.
-It took many years for the animal numbers to recover, simply to come under new pressure from uncontrolled hunting and encroaching cattle farms.
+Towards the end of the 19th century, the animal population in the Southern Delta had been practically wiped out by the rinderpest epidemic.
+It took many years for numbers to recover, simply to come under new pressure from uncontrolled hunting and encroaching cattle farms.

-Thanks in large part to the efforts of the wife of Chief Moremi the third, the tribe agreed to set aside the the area between the Khwai and Mogogelo Rivers as a wildlife reserve.
+Thanks in large part to the efforts of the wife of Chief Moremi III, the tribe agreed to set aside the area between the Khwai and Mogogelo Rivers as a wildlife reserve.
 On 15 March 1963, the reserve was officially proclaimed and named in honor of Chief Moremi.
-This reserve,,e in which a large part of the Okavango Delta is protected, now covers an area of 4872 square kilometers (1856 sq miles).
+This reserve protects a large part of the Okavango Delta and now covers an area of 4872 square kilometers (1856 sq miles).

-Animal numbers have since recovered very well thanks in large part to the vision of these early conservationists and the commitment of the Botswana government to preserve its wilderness areas and animal life.
+Animal numbers have recovered very well, thanks in large part to the vision of these early conservationists and the commitment of the Botswana government to preserve its wilderness areas and animal life.

 The Okavango Delta is produced by seasonal flooding.
-The Okavango River drains the summer rainfall from the Angola highlands and the surge flows 1 200km in one month.
-The waters then spread over the 250km by 150 m area of the delta over the next four months.
+The Okavango River drains the summer rainfall from the Angola highlands, and the surge flows 1 200km in one month.
+The waters then spread over the delta's 250km by 150m area over the next four months.

-The flood peaks during Botswana's dry winter months, when the delta swells to three times its permanent size, attracting animals from miles around and creating one of Africa's greatest concentrations of wildlife.
+The flood peaks during Botswana's dry winter months, when the delta swells to three times its permanent size - attracting animals from miles around and creating one of Africa's most significant concentrations of wildlife.
 The delta's profuse greenery is not the result of a tropical climate - it is rather like an oasis in an arid country.

 The Okavango Delta is both a permanent and seasonal home to a wide variety of wildlife, which makes it a popular tourist attraction.
-The delta is known for it abundance of predator species, which include the big cats like lion, leopard and cheetah.
+The delta is known for its abundance of predator species, which include big cats like lions, leopards, and cheetahs.

 The Okavango Delta is also home to one of the largest pack densities of the endangered African wild dog on the African continent.
-Both brown and spotted hyena occur.
-Herbivores range from behemoths like elephant, hippo and Cape buffalo to large antelope and plains game species such as tsessebe, sitatunga, kudu, sable antelope, giraffe and zebra.
+Both brown and spotted hyenas occur.
+Herbivores range from behemoths like elephants, hippos, and Cape buffalo to large antelope and plains game species such as tsessebe, sitatunga, kudu, sable antelope, giraffe, and zebra.

-The area is home to over 400 species of birds, including African fish eagle, Pel's fishing owl, crested crane, lilac-breasted roller, hamerkop, ostrich and sacred ibis.
+The area is home to over 400 species of birds, including the African fish eagle, Pel's fishing owl, crested crane, lilac-breasted roller, hamerkop, ostrich, and sacred ibis.
 The most populous large mammal is the lechwe antelope, with more than 60 000 of these water-loving creatures gracing the wetlands.
-The lechwe is slightly larger than an impala, with elongated hooves and a water-repellent substance on their legs that enables rapid movement through knee-deep water.
+The lechwe is slightly larger than an impala, with elongated hooves and a water-repellent substance on its legs that enable rapid movement through knee-deep water.
 They graze on aquatic plants and take to water when threatened by predators.

 One of the reasons that the Okavango Delta is such a popular African safari destination is the wealth of safari activities available.
-Naturally the most popular activity remains the traditional game drive in an open 4x4 vehicle, which provides visitors with an elevated vantage point over the vast stretches of the delta and the opportunity to spot wildlife from afar.
-The alternative option of bush walks offers the chance to get intimate with this unique wilderness area.
+Naturally, the most popular activity remains the traditional game drive in an open 4x4 vehicle, which provides visitors with an elevated vantage point over the vast delta and the opportunity to spot wildlife from afar.
+The alternative option of bush walks is the chance to get intimate with this unique wilderness area.

-An African safari activity that remains inherent to an Okavango Delta safari is water-based game viewing from a mokoro.
-Relax as you are propelled through the shallow waters of the delta by a guide that stands in the stern and pushes forward with a pole.
+An African safari activity that remains inherent to an Okavango Delta safari is a water-based game-viewing adventure from a mokoro.
+Relax as you are propelled through the delta's shallow waters by a guide standing in the stern and pushing forward with a pole.
 Mokoros are traditionally made by digging out the trunk of a large straight tree, such as an ebony or Kigelia tree.
-Modern mokoros, however, are increasingly made of fiber glass.
-One of the advantages of this material is the preservation of some of the large endangered trees in the area.
-Mokoro safaris are a popular way for visitors to explore the delta.
+Modern mokoros, however, are increasingly made of fiberglass.